iJorgen/SkynetPro/README.md

-# Skynet Lite 2026 (ForkKnox Edition) - Firewall & Security Enhancements
+# SkynetPro - Firewall & Security Enhancements

 Lightweight firewall addition for ARM/HND based ASUS Routers using IPSet.
-Skynet Lite relies on the IPTables from Skynet by Adamm.
+SkynetPro is forked from Skynet Lite by Willem Bartels and is based on the IPTables from Skynet by Adamm.

 ## Key features
 - Small one file shell script, no need for an external USB drive.
 - Additional Threat Intelligence Sources added.
 - Deduplication of entries to optimize ipset sizes and resource usage.
+- Summary Totals in Output Tables
 - Support for plain text gzip transfer-encoding.
+- Performance improvements with IPtables scaling
 - Only download and update changed blocklist sets.
 - Use incremental update for all blocklist sets.
+- Improved Filter Functions
 - For all other lists the ipset swap feature is used.
+- UX & Output Consistency
+- Code Quality Improvements

 ## Installation
 Ensure you have an [Asuswrt-Merlin](https://www.asuswrt-merlin.net/) firmware and enabled the JFFS2 partition: